 Ensuring data privacy means that you’re not the creepy company that greedily collects all of your customer’s personal data – whether it is with passive location tracking, apps secretly absorbing your personal address book, or websites recording your every keystroke.

-Instead, employees should be regularly trained on data protection so they understand the processes and procedures necessary to also ensure proper collection, sharing, and use of sensitive data as part of a data security portfolio.
+Instead, employees should be regularly trained on data protection so they understand the processes and procedures necessary to ensure proper collection, sharing, and use of sensitive data as part of a data security portfolio.

 Information privacy also includes the regulations required for companies to protect data.
 And as more data protection regulation grows worldwide, global privacy requirements and demands will also expand and change.
 However, the one constant is adequate data protection: it’s the best way to ensure that companies are both complying with the law and guaranteeing information privacy.